withastro/astro/.changeset/early-scissors-beg.md

 'astro': patch
 ---

-Remove default throw behavior in astro:env
+Removes the default throw behavior in `astro:env`